What would a No deal Brexit mean for your debt and money?

 The final area where Brexit may affect consumer debt in the UK is in relation to people’s ability to pay.
-Some economists are already predicting that households will struggle after we leave as interest rates will increase, unemployment will rise and prices will go up, meaning household budgets will be placed under greater pressure.https://acmecredit.co.uk/become-debt-free/
+Some economists are already predicting that households will struggle after we leave as interest rates will increase, unemployment will rise and prices will go up.
+This means household budgets will be placed under greater pressure.

 Other economists are predicting that Britain will flourish and the UK economy will grow, meaning lower unemployment and higher wages.

 However, it is probably prudent, as Brexit looms, for people to begin being cautious.
-It’s almost certain that in a couple of years’ time British consumers will have different laws protecting them from those that currently apply across the EU and not all countries may continue to recognise our solutions, or us theirs.
+It’s almost certain that in a couple of years time British consumers will have different laws protecting them from those that currently apply across the EU and not all countries may continue to recognize our solutions, or us theirs.